-Line 1 - Enter the amount of unrelated business taxable income or loss from U.S. Form 990-T, Line 11, except if you entered \$0 on Line 11, then enter the total of Line 7 minus Line 10.
+Line 1 - Enter the amount of unrelated business taxable income from federal Form 990-T, Line 11, except if you entered \$0 on Line 11, then enter the total of Line 7 minus Line 10.
 Attach Page 1 of your federal Form 990-T. This entry is the unrelated business taxable income or loss after deducting income exempt from tax by reason of the United States or Illinois Constitutions, or by reason of law, statute, or treaties of the United States.
 Attach a worksheet explaining the source and amount of any such deduction.